-6.104 Whilst the majority of the Parish enjoys beautiful views over fields it is proposed that a few views should be given extra protection through this Neighbourhood Plan and to help inform potential development so that they do not detract the view or vista.
+6.72 Whilst the majority of the Parish enjoys beautiful views over fields it is proposed that a few views should be given extra protection through this Neighbourhood Plan and to help inform potential development so that they do not detract the view or vista.

-6.105 The general location of the vistas and views is shown on the Policies Map, with detailed designations shown as Policy Map insets in the supplementary document titled Blackrod Vistas and Views, which provides a justification for a number of locations to be protected under Policy NE3.
+6.73 The general location of the vistas and views is shown on the Policies Map, with detailed designations shown as Policy Map insets in the supplementary document titled Vistas and Views.